 The current national Inventory includes state-level emissions for the years 1990-2018.
-See Appendix E for time series information underlying the estimates.
-It did not include state-level emissions from liming for the year 2019 because state-level activity data were not available.
-For this report, a hybrid Approach 1 and Approach 2 was used.
-The national estimate for 2019, which was estimated using a linear extrapolation method, is disaggregated to the state level based on the proportion of total CO2 emissions from carbonate lime application occurring in each state for 2018.
-Estimates are currently available for states other than Alaska, Arizona, Colorado, Delaware, Hawaii, Louisiana, Maryland, and New Hampshire, because USGS data did not indicate consumption of crushed limestone and dolomite; however, the District of Columbia is currently estimated.
+For this report, a hybrid Approach 1 and Approach 2 was used to extend state-level estimates across the time series.
+The national estimates for 2019-2021, which were estimated using a linear extrapolation method, are disaggregated to the state level based on the proportion of total CO2 emissions from carbonate lime application occurring in each state for 2018.
+Estimates are currently available for all 50 states as well as the District of Columbia.